 It is crucial for businesses to adopt the Anti-Money Laundering and Combating the Financing of Terrorism framework to maintain trust and prevent illicit activities in this changing landscape of the financial sector.

 A big part of AML compliance is collecting and assessing different kinds of data to reduce risks effectively.
 Understanding the types of data needed for AML compliance is crucial for businesses aiming to meet regulatory requirements and fight financial crime.
+Many organisations strengthen these processes by incorporating an AML Software which helps in managing and analyzing data more efficiently.

 The following is the list of essential data types for AML compliance: